grange85/ahfow-database/_luna-shows/2015/2015-12-31-luna-starline-social-club-oakland-ca.md

  - Friendly Advice
  - Rock Your Baby
  - 23 Minutes in Brussels
- - Sweet Child O' Mine
+ - Sweet Child o' Mine
  - ^encore
  - Season of the Witch
  - Bonnie and Clyde